Giving

 Consider supporting a teacher to participate in the annual Knapsack Institute; or assisting us in funding students to attend professional conferences relevant to our mission.

-To discuss giving options, please call 719-255-4764.
+To discuss giving options, please email the program manager, Will at wsmith15@uccs.edu.
 Consider a monthly pledge or including us in your estate planning.

-Give by credit card online at https://giving.cu.edu/fund/matrix-center-advancement-social-equity-and-inclusion-operating-fund OR by check, made payable to the CU Foundation, and include "Matrix Center" on memo line.
+Give by credit card online at the UCCS donation page here, choosing the Matrix Center Operation Fund in the Gift Designation box, OR by check, made payable to the CU Foundation, and include "Matrix Center" on memo line.

 Mail to: